bertofurth/Seagate-Central-Samba/README.md

 company is reading this note then I would be thrilled for them to take this work and make it the basis for an official update for the Seagate Central product.
 Naturally all the guidelines of the GPLv2 would need to be adhered to.

+Finally I learned a great deal about Linux, samba and the cross-compilation in the process of writing this guide.
+Hopefully the instructions I've developed will help others to learn.